 E-commerce giant Alibaba raises $11 billion in share listing

-BEIJING (AP) — The Chinese e-commerce giant Alibaba has raised about $11 billion in a share offering in Hong Kong, the city’s biggest offering since 2010.
+BEIJING (AP) — The Chinese e-commerce giant Alibaba has raised at least $11 billion in a share offering in Hong Kong, netting the city’s biggest offering since 2010 despite recent political turmoil.

 The company’s shares are due to begin trading on Nov.
 26.